This is the interpersonal area, in which we focus on the person and on the growth and development of individuals. It is what we call the micro level.

 Every coaching project begins with a joint definition of the desired coaching goals or outcome.

-We believe that our clients are always (and must always be) in control.
+We believe that our clients are (and must be) always in control.

 What is acceptable or not is the client’s full responsibility.
 They decide what feels good or not and what is applicable or not.
 Whatever comes from the coach is an offer and it is the client’s responsibility to choose and decide what is right for them or not.